 Brilliant, rich colors to enhance your room and a sleek design make the Halo One by Mandalaki Studio a unique lighting experience.
 At the center of the stage is the light being emitted, rather than the lighting object itself.
 In contrast, the physical object has a composed and understated presence.

-Why Halo lights?
-To offer new objects which fuse art and technology, and transform the domestic environment with bold color displays.
+A new object which fuses art and technology, and transforms the domestic environment with bold color displays.

 The Minds Behind Halo One – Mandalaki Studio

 Mandalaki Studio is a product design and consulting firm based in Milan, Italy.
 It was founded in 2012 by Enrico De Lotto, George Kolliopoulos and Giovanni Senin.
 Davide Giovannardi joined the firm in 2013, and Konstantin Elchev is a US-based partner who joined in 2019.

 The studio is strongly research-driven and focussed on the intersection of design and technology.
 It takes an interdisciplinary approach and prides itself on working with industrial as well as artisanal processes, artists and scientists.